BLOG

 Getting a Bail Bond

 Before turning yourself in, contact a bail bondsman in the same county as the jail.
-If your arrest warrant is in Erie County, you will need to request for an Erie County bail bond and turn yourself in at the Erie County jail.
+If your arrest warrant is in Erie County, you will need to request an Erie County bail bond and turn yourself in at the Erie County jail.

 If your bond amount is unreasonably high, your lawyer may be able to get it reduced through a bond reduction hearing.
 Your lawyer can then present information to the court to argue why the bond amount should be lowered.

-Harrisburg bail bondsmanWhile you may truly want to take part in helping your loved one stay out of jail, it’s important to know that cosigning on a bail bond comes with certain responsibilities – and if they aren’t met, you could find yourself in some trouble.
+While you may truly want to take part in helping your loved one stay out of jail, it’s important to know that cosigning on a bail bond comes with certain responsibilities – and if they aren’t met, you could find yourself in some trouble.

 You must be a citizen of the United States and have lived in the same area for a predetermined period, have stable employment, and sufficient credit.

 Cosigning for a bond means you are also responsible for payments.
 If the defendant misses a payment, the responsibility for payment becomes yours.
 If the accused goes missing, the bond will go into forfeiture, and the financial penalty will again fall to you.
-If property was pledged to the bail bond company for collateral, it must be surrendered.
+If the property was pledged to the bail bond company for collateral, it must be surrendered.

-By missing even one appearance in court, the bond may be defaulted and a bench warrant may be issued for the defendant.
+By missing even one appearance in court, the bond may be defaulted, and a bench warrant may be issued for the defendant.
 As an Indemnitor, it is your responsibility to ensure the defendant attends all court dates and remains out of trouble in the meantime.

 Ultimately, it is up to each individual to decide whether or not they feel comfortable co-signing a bail bond.
 While a Harrisburg bail bondsman can help get someone out of jail, there are risks involved for the Indemnitor.
 Knowing all of the facts regarding bail bonds is crucial before accepting this responsibility.